Samurai Warriors: Chronicles: Characters

-Every playable character from Sengoku Musou 3: Moushouden/Z is playable in this game.
+Every playable character from Sengoku Musō 3: Moushouden/Z is playable in this game.
 There is a story mode that follows all the events in Samurai Warriors 3.
-There are no separate story lines for game characters; however, game characters that star in the battle can be played.
+There are no separate story lines for game characters, but game characters that star in the battle can be played.
 The two new officers, the main Hero and the main Heroine, are brand new original characters to the series, fully customizable by the player.
 The player will use either of them for all of the game (unless they replay the stage in which case all unlocked characters can be chosen), while switching control to the other returning officers during battles.

 Development

-Samurai Warriors: Chronicles was first announced during E3 2010 as Samurai Warriors 3D as a part of the Nintendo 3DS line-up.
+Samurai Warriors: Chronicles was first revealed during E3 2010 as Samurai Warriors 3D as a part of the Nintendo 3DS line-up.
 The game was subsequently renamed Samurai Warriors: Chronicles, which occurred during Tokyo Game Show 2010.

 Reception

 Samurai Warriors: Chronicles was met with mixed reception upon release; GameRankings gave it a score of 63%, while Metacritic gave it 61 out of 100.
+The game sold 49,327 copies within its first week of release in Japan.

 Legacy

 The game was followed by two sequels.
 The first, Sengoku Musō Chronicles 2nd (戦国無双 クロニクル 2nd, Sengoku Musō Kuronikuru 2nd) was released only in Japan on September 13, 2012, also for the Nintendo 3DS.
 Being an overhaul of the original game, it has the same general storyline and several of the characters' movesets with expanded content.
 It features multiple story paths for the two protagonists, new events for returning characters, and a new competitive multiplayer mode akin to Challenge Mode.
 It also introduces three new characters: Munenori Yagyū, Naotora Ii, and Takatora Tōdō, all of whom would also be introduced to the main series starting on Samurai Warriors 4.
 In addition, several characters from other games in the Warriors series make appearance as NPCs.

 The second, Samurai Warriors Chronicles 3 (戦国無双 クロニクル 3, Sengoku Musō Chronicles 3) features new scenarios and systems as well as over 50 characters from Samurai Warriors 4.
 It was released for the 3DS as well as the PlayStation Vita in Japan on December 4, 2014.
-Samurai Warriors Chronicles 3 has also been released digitally in Europe on June 24, 2015 and North America on June 30, 2015.
+Samurai Warriors Chronicles 3 has also been released digitally in Europe and North America in June 2015.

-Both Samurai Warriors Chronicles 2nd and Samurai Warriors Chronicles 3 support the Circle Pad Pro when played on the Nintendo 3DS.
+Both Sengoku Musō Chronicles 2nd and Samurai Warriors Chronicles 3 support the Circle Pad Pro when played on the Nintendo 3DS.